Metrizable uniform spaces: INTRODUCTION

 This is now entirely changed, for we show that a metrizable uniform space is a uniform ANR if and only if its completion is an ANRU, and the remainder can be instantaneously taken off itself by a uniform self-homotopy of the completion (Theorem \ref{uniform ANR}).
 Moreover, in many ways uniform ANRs turn out to be easier, and not harder than ANRUs.
 In particular, we show (Theorem \ref{LCU+Hahn}) that a metrizable uniform space is a uniform ANR if and only if it is uniformly locally contractible (in the sense of Isbell) and satisfies the Hahn approximation property (in the sense of Isbell).
 This result, proved by an infinite process, improves on the metrizable case of Isbell's characterization of ANRUs as those uniform spaces that are uniformly locally contractible and satisfy the Hahn property {\it and} the uniform homotopy extension property.
 (Isbell's uniform homotopy extension property is for possibly non-closed subsets; it follows from completeness along with the uniform homotopy extension property for closed subsets.)

 The above two characterizations of uniform ANRs are at the heart of a toolkit that enables one to deal with uniform ANRs just as easily as with compact ANRs.
-Indeed we establish uniform analogs of what appears to be the core results of the usual theory of retracts, including Hanner's $\eps$-domination criterion (Theorem \ref{Hanner}(a)) and J. H. C. Whitehead's theorem on adjunction spaces (Theorem \ref{Whitehead}).
-We also show (see Theorem \ref{A.3''} or Corollary \ref{A.3'}) that the space of uniformly continuous maps from a metrizable uniform space to a uniform ANR is a uniform ANR, and extend this to maps of pairs, which is the nontrivial part.
-In particular, this shows that the loop space, as well as iterated loop spaces of a compact polyhedron are uniform ANRs (Corollary \ref{loops}(b)). \end{definition}
+Indeed we establish uniform analogs of what appears to be the core results of the usual theory of retracts, including Hanner's $\eps$-homotopy domination criterion (Theorem \ref{Hanner}(a)) and J. H. C. Whitehead's theorem on adjunction spaces (Theorem \ref{Whitehead}).
+We also show (see Theorem \ref{A.3''} or Corollary \ref{A.3'}) that the space of uniformly continuous maps from a metrizable uniform space (not necessarily compact or locally compact!) to a uniform ANR is a uniform ANR, and extend this to maps of pairs, which is the nontrivial part.
+In particular, this shows that the loop space, as well as iterated loop spaces of a compact polyhedron are uniform ANRs (Corollary \ref{loops}(b)).